 - A. Turf shall not be planted on more than 50 percent, or up to 7,000 square feet, of the landscape.
-Longer leafed native grasses, low water consumption grasses that use low amounts of water are not considered turf grass in this context such as: - a.
-Bermuda grass - b.
-Zoysia grass - c.
-Buffalo grassWildflowers may also be used as a ground cover. - B. Automatic spray irrigation for each home or business shall be limited to 2.5 times the foundation footprint, with a 12,000 square foot maximum.
+Longer leafed native grasses, low water consumption grasses such as Bermuda grass, zoysia grass, and buffalo grass that use low amounts of water are not considered turf grass in this context.
+Wildflowers may also be used as a ground cover. - B. Automatic spray irrigation for each home or business shall be limited to 2.5 times the foundation footprint, with a 12,000 square foot maximum.
 The footprint may include both the house and the garage, but not the driveway or patio.